peterpot/openath.github.io/_posts/2016-04-11-licence-checker.md

 Naturally, we built this kind of code into our own entries system, which is taking entries for four English counties as we speak.
 You can do the same too.

 England Athletics has an interface ("API") which lets developers look up athletes, as we are doing here.
-But it uses a complex protocol.
-We made a simpler wrapper around it which works with very simple URL calls.
+But it uses a complex protocol, SOAP.
+We made a simpler wrapper around it which works with very simple URL calls you can make in your browser.
 We've
 <a href="/licencecheck/#apidocs">explained this here</a>.

-Hopefully anyone can now do checks in simple Javascript in a web form, as people enter races.
+Hopefully anyone can now do checks in simple Javascript in a web form, as people enter races; or write their own code within spreadsheets.

 If you'd like to use this, you're most welcome.
 Please
-<a href="mailto:opentrack@reportlab.com">email us</a> to let us know, or join in with our
+<a href="mailto:opentrack@reportlab.com">email us</a> to let us know as a courtesy, or join in with our
 <a href="http://forum.opentrack.run">athletics developers forum</a>.

+It would also be really helpful if you can "like" or "share" the tool itself.

+I'd like to publicly say thanks to Richard While at England Athletics for his timely support and help with the API.

 - Andy Robinson